janduxx/FlutterHitsterClone/README.md

    - Ensure `.env` contains `SPOTIFY_CLIENT_ID`
    - Confirm redirect URI in Spotify dashboard is `hipsterclone://callback`
    - Ensure iOS `Info.plist` includes URL scheme `hipsterclone`
+   - If you see a white screen, verify `.env` is bundled in `pubspec.yaml` assets and perform a full restart (not hot reload)

 2. **No Audio Playback**
    - Ensure a Spotify device is active/logged in (phone, desktop, or speaker)